-Establish and maintain the description of a defined organizational process performance process.
+Establish and maintain the description of a defined requirements management process.
 [GP114]

-Collect work products, measures, measurement results, and improvement information derived from planning and performing the organizational process performance process to support the future use and improvement of the organization's processes and process assets.
+Collect work products, measures, measurement results, and improvement information derived from planning and performing the requirements management process to support the future use and improvement of the organization's processes and process assets.
 [GP117]